plantphys/gsti/PLSR/Apply_PLSR_new_datasets.md

 of the method, but can likely be improved with more targeted calibration.

-## 1. Load required libraries

-    library(here)  ## Used to identify the project repository library(pls) ## Used to build and use the plsr models

-## 2. Load the PLSR models
+## 1. Load the PLSR models

 For this example, we will load the `Vcmax25` PLSR model.
-The package “here” helps to correcly set the working directory to the project repository.

-    path = here() ## Identify project repository setwd(file.path(path,'/PLSR'))
     load(file = "PLSR_model_Vcmax25.Rdata", verbose = TRUE)

     ## Loading objects: